elliesch/flipnslide/paper/paper.md

 communities today.

 The authors are grateful to ER and HK for helpful discussions on this method.
 EA acknowledges support from a Two Sigma PhD Fellowship.
-The testing and development of this codebase was done on the NASA supported CryoCloud cloud hub [@snow_2023] and on the Jupyter Meets the Earth (JMTE) cloud hub, an NSF EarthCube funded project (grant nos.
+The testing and development of this codebase was done on the CryoCloud cloud-based JupyterHub [@snow_2023] that is funded by the NASA Transform to Open Science Program, Cryospheric Science Program, and ICESat-2 Science Team (grant nos.
+80NSSC23K0002 and 80NSSC22K1877), and on the Jupyter Meets the Earth (JMTE) cloud hub, an NSF EarthCube funded project (grant nos.
 1928406 and 1928374).
+We also gratefully acknowledge funding support from the NASA Cryospheric Science Program Seeds of Change project (grant no. 80NSSC22K0385).

 #